 There are many ways to enjoy the Renaissance Faire and many things to do.
 From the moment you approach the bridge and cross over into our little village the street characters, stage performers, and even our vendors are excited to interact with you!
 Feel free to play along and be part of the world.
 You can meet the Royal Court, play with fairies, observe artisans at work, participate in games of skill and chance, and enjoy performances at any of our 9 stages on the grounds.
 You can find a list of our performing acts here.

 Coming in costume is always welcome but not required.
 Please feel free to come as you are, a modern time traveler to the middle ages.
 Or join us in costume if you prefer.
 Our performers welcome all comers from any time period to be an integral part of the excitement our village has to offer.
+We welcome costumes of all kinds, we all know this is fantasy don’t we, so Cosplayers come on in.
 If you do choose to dress up please be sure to read our Policies regarding weaponry!

 Helpful hints for your first time: